basecom/FixturesPlugin/docs/installation.md

 ```

 :::warning NEXT STEPS
 After the installation, you'll need to modify the service container configuration.
-See [Tag the fixtures](#todo) for the next steps.
+See [Tag the fixtures](#tag-the-fixtures) for the next steps.
 :::

 ## Install via ZIP file

-Alternatively you can install the package via ZIP file.
-Github automatically provides downloads for each tagged version.
-You can find all downloads on the [Github Releases Page](#todo).
+Alternatively, you can install the package via a ZIP file.
+GitHub automatically provides downloads for each tagged version.
+You can find all downloads on the [Github Releases Page](https://github.com/basecom/FixturesPlugin/releases).

-After you download the ZIP file, either upload it via the Admin area (Admin > Extensions) or put the contents of the ZIP file within your `custom/plugins` directory on your shopware installation.
+After downloading the ZIP file, either upload it via the Admin area (Admin > Extensions) or place the contents of the ZIP file in the `custom/plugins` directory of your Shopware installation.

-After the plugin is installed, you'll need to tell shopware to load the plugin.
-For that we need to refresh the plugin table and install/activate it afterwards.
-This can be done either in the admin extensions page or with following commands (in your shopware instance):
+Once the plugin is installed, you'll need to instruct Shopware to load the plugin.
+To do this, refresh the plugin table and then install and activate the plugin.
+This can be done either through the admin extensions page or by using the following commands (in your Shopware instance):

 ```shell:no-line-numbers
 bin/console plugin:refresh